Learning Objectives

 """

-Calculate nucleation rate (classical nucleation theory)
+Calculate the nucleation rate (classical nucleation theory)

 Args: